ryandotsmith/l2met/readme.md

 }
 ```

-The primary difference between a bucket and a metric is that the bucket provides all of the raw measurement data and the metric sumarizes the data.
+The primary difference between a bucket and a metric is that the bucket provides all of the raw measurement data and the metric summarizes the data.
 For most cases, it will be more efficient to work with metrics.
 However, l2met exposes buckets for power users who want total control of the data.

 ### Endpoints